This course and certification is provided by the Compliance Education Institute.

 - Increase their value to their credit union

-- Show examiners and auditors their credit union’s commitment to regulatory compliance
+- Show examiners and auditors their credit union’s commitment to regulatory compliance and risk management

 - Demonstrate professional growth and an advanced level of regulatory knowledge

 - Hold a competitive advantage over others when seeking career growth

 To achieve the CRVPM® Level II designation, you must: